 Teaching is an ancient art.
 Once we grow accustomed to the Socratic method of learning, we wonder, how have we drifted so far from the circle?
 What ever made us think that rows upon rows of desks would be the way to engage and connect?
 When did the teacher become the manager, boss, captain…. or even the drill sergeant?

 These are all ways of forcing compliance, but rarely of refining thought or developing ideas and creativity.
 Around the Harkness, or wherever there is a center, a fire ring, or a treasure, we rediscover the powerful, elegant, origin role of the teacher.

 That night on the shores of Catalina, the Socratic method of learning was on full display as one student became the fire tender.
 His name was Ryan, a 10th grader.
 We remember this vividly because back home Ryan’s identity always seemed in turmoil, but here it was simple.
 We gathered around the fire.
 Above us, the dry trails ran inland.
 Red toyon berries jutting out over the sand.
 Mackerel skies —tomorrow, clouds were moving in but we’d be gone.
 No one decided that this would be a circle, and everyone was heard in an infusion of gratitude as the circle did its work.

 We have hosted gratitude circles like this in almost every expedition we have run for approaching three decades, and we have found no greater way to define success at our school than the kind of gratitude and acceptance we have come to expect from around the circle.
 Increasingly, we have brought the circle back home and with it, our dedication to the Socratic method of learning, to all of our humanities classes.

-If you would like to discuss the Socratic method of learning in more depth, we welcome you to contact us.
+If you would like to discuss the Socratic method of learning in more depth, or to become a Small Schools Coalition member totally free-of-charge, we welcome you to contact us.